cabreramarlon27/encora-tasks/README.md

 **Future Improvements:**

-- **Task Filtering and Sorting:** Allow users to filter and sort tasks by status, due date, etc.
 - **Task Prioritization:** Implement a system for prioritizing tasks.
 - **User Interface Enhancements:** Improve the overall look and feel of the application.